 Navigating the regulations of inheritance tax can add to an already complex and stressful situation for beneficiaries.
-Whether or not this is your first time paying inheritance tax, knowing the latest in state tax laws can make handling the details a stress-free affair.
+Whether or not this is your first time paying inheritance tax, knowing the latest in tax laws can make transferring your wealth and handling the details a stress-free affair.

 1. Federal vs. State Taxes

 In addition to federal tax, each state has various regulations regarding inheritance tax.
 Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania have a local inheritance tax.1 Even if you don’t live in a state that collects inheritance tax, you may not be able to receive the assets tax-free.
 If the owner of the bequeathed property lived in one of these six states, you could be required to pay taxes before receiving the inheritance.

 However, some beneficiaries might be exempt depending on their relationship.
 States categorize beneficiaries into three separate classes for exemptions that include Classes A, B and C. Class A is generally described as immediate relations while classes B and C are more distant relations.
 Those receiving an inheritance can explore their relationship status to the giver to see if they may be eligible for additional tax exemptions.

 As of 2021, inheritors can receive up to 11.7 million dollars exempted as a beneficiary through an estate.2 This exemption can change based on your relationship with whoever has identified you as their beneficiary.
 If the inheritance does go through an estate, it can potentially take many years for you to receive the assets.